Publius Quinctilius Varus

 On 15 March 44, he was assassinated by conservative senators like Brutus and Cassius.
-We do not know whether Sextus was involved, but it is certain that he was at the battlefield of Philippi, where the new leaders of the Caesarian party, Marc Antony and Octavian, defeated the last republicans.
+We do not know whether Sextus was involved, but it is certain that he was at the battlefield of Philippi, where the new leaders of the Caesarian party, Mar Antony and Octavian, defeated the last republicans.
 Sextus asked one of his freedman to kill him.

 What happened to his son Publius Quinctilius Varus is not known, but one thing is certain: he accepted the end of the Roman republic, and became a personal friend of Octavian.
 It was not uncommon that fathers and sons had different opinions about the rise of the Roman monarchy.
-Perhaps, Varus was present at Actium, where Octavian defeated Marc Antony in 31.
+Perhaps, Varus was present at Actium, where Octavian defeated Mark Antony in 31.
 However this may be, it is certain that Varus was quaestor in 23 or 21, and accompanied Augustus (Octavian's name after becoming Rome's first emperor) on his tour through the eastern provinces.

 The Emperor's Friend

 The two men became political friends and Varus must easily have passed through the stages of the cursus honorum.
-He was aedile, praetor, and after commanding the Nineteenth Legion (during Tiberius' wars in what is now Switzerland, he was made consul in 13, together with Tiberius, the stepson of Augustus.
+He was aedile, praetor, and after commanding the Nineteenth Legion (during Tiberius' wars in what is now Switzerland), he was made consul in 13, together with Tiberius, the stepson of Augustus.